Duet3D/wiki-content/User_manual/Connecting_hardware/Z_probe_connecting.md

 Scanning Z probe with an analog output (supported from RRF 3.5.0-beta.4).
 Such probes must be calibrated before use (see M558.1).
 See [Duet 3 Scanning Z Probe](/Duet3D_hardware/Duet_3_family/Duet_3_Scanning_Z_Probe), [Duet 3 Roto toolboard](/Duet3D_hardware/Duet_3_family/Duet_3_Roto_Toolboard) and [Scanning Z probe calibration](/User_manual/Tuning/scanning_z_probe_calibration)

+### Configuring multiple probes

+From RRF 3.1.0, you can define multiple probes.

+* The K parameter in M558 selects the Z probe number.
+If there is no K parameter then 0 is used.
+You can ignore this parameter if you have only one Z probe.
+* Z probe #0 can use probe types 0, 1, 2, 3, 5, 8, 9, 10 or 11 (RRF 3.5 and later).
+All other probes must be probe type 0, 8, 9, 10 or 11 (RRF 3.5 and later).

 ## RepRapFirmware 2.x

 The following table gives an overview of the different Z probe modes.